More tales of intrigue in Old Peking from bestselling author Paul French

 Paul French first discovered the Badlands while researching his bestselling Midnight in Peking.
 As the book was published in China, Australia, America, and the UK, the families and acquaintances of the people he had written about contacted him from around the globe, adding stories and recollections to his own research.
 The result is this short but potent portrait of a time and place now lost to history, here vividly brought to life.

-Historian Paul French lives in Shanghai, where he is a business advisor and analyst.
+Historian Paul French lives in Shanghai, where he is a business adviser and analyst.
 He frequently comments on China for the English-speaking press around the world.
-He studied history, economics and Mandarin at university and has an M. Phill in… More about Paul French
+He studied history, economics, and Mandarin at university and has an MPhil in economics from the… More about Paul French

 Published by Penguin Books May 28, 2013| 80 Pages| ISBN 9781101625002